MCeddy/AWTRIX2.0-Controller/readme.md

 # SmartDisplay Controller

+⚠ ⚠ ⚠ This project is no longer in development.
+Please use [AWTRIX 3](https://blueforcer.github.io/awtrix3/) ⚠ ⚠ ⚠

 ## Description

 SmartDisplay is a smart LED matrix display who communicate with a server via MQTT protocol.